Kempeter/bumble-likes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I used Bumble for a while and became curious about who liked me.
-I discovered Bumble Web and realized I could access the right data.<br>
+I discovered Bumble Web and realized I could access the right data.<br><br>
+The green dot (🟢) means, that the user liked you.<br>
+The program will download the users pictures automatically.<br>
 Example:
 <table border-collapse: collapse>
   <tbody>